Skip to Content

 • The dominant taste of shawarma seasoning is the cumin.
 Everyone seems to have their own taste as far as the seasoning is concerned, so feel free to add more of it (or just more cumin) if you like it that way.

-• I use fat instead of oil when I can to replicate the fat used on the rotisserie and add more while cooking if I feel the mixture is not greased enough, but oil is fine and to each his own (I personally don’t eat the shawarma with the extra oil or fat, but my sons – who don’t care about calories – like it that way).
+• I use schmaltz instead of oil when I can to replicate the fat used on the rotisserie and add more while cooking if I feel the mixture is not greased enough, but oil is fine and to each his own (I personally don’t eat the shawarma with the extra oil or fat, but my sons – who don’t care about calories – like it that way).

-• When chicken is used to make shawarma, it is the dark meat of the chicken that is used and that is why chicken thigh fillets are called for.
+• When chicken is used to make shawarma, it is the dark meat of the chicken that is used, and that is why chicken thigh fillets are called for.
 However, in a pinch, if you don’t have chicken thigh (or if you don’t like it), you can substitute strips from another part of the chicken.

-• Feel free to use left over chicken for this recipe, just make sure it is not too dry or the shawarma pieces may fall apart (yes, that did happen to me).
-It will still taste good, but won’t look as appetizing.
+• Feel free to use leftover chicken for this recipe–just make sure it is not too dry or the shawarma pieces may fall apart (yes, that did happen to me).
+It will still taste good but won’t look as appetizing.

 • While shawarma is a street food, many places serve it on a dish or platter with a pita on the side, so feel free to serve it however you like.